The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The best grooming tools for Yorkies: At a glance

 Here are the best brushes and grooming tools for Yorkies.
-Click the name of the product to jump down to our full review, or check out other buyer reviews on Amazon.
+Click the name of the product to jump down to our full review.

 What’s the best dog brush for Yorkies?

 Your Yorkie grooming kit will need a few essential tools to deal with all of the unique needs of Yorkie hair.
 Yorkie coats can be tricky, and there is a tool for every type of bad hair day your pup might face.
 Here are our favorites:

 - Best stainless steel comb for tangled hair

 - Best self-cleaning slicker brush